DanRicc8081/ai-workflow-automation-portfolio/project-4-ai-content-generator/README.md

 ## Problem

-Creating repetitive written content manually can take time and slow down publishing workflows, especially when content needs to follow a consistent structure or format.
+Preparing repetitive content manually can slow down operational or marketing workflows, especially when content needs to follow a consistent structure and delivery process.

-This workflow was built to automate content generation and delivery using structured AI prompts and workflow automation.

 ## Workflow Overview

 When a content request is submitted, the workflow sends the prompt to OpenAI for content generation.

-The generated content is converted into structured output and routed through the workflow for formatting and delivery.
+The response is processed and formatted automatically before being routed through the workflow for delivery.

-Completed content is then sent automatically through Telegram for review or publishing preparation.
+Completed content is then sent through Telegram for review or publishing preparation.

 ## 🏗️ Architecture

 Webhook → OpenAI → Data Processing → Formatter → Telegram Delivery

-This workflow uses structured prompts and routing logic to automate content generation and organize delivery through Telegram.
+This workflow uses automated routing and formatting steps to organize generated content before delivery through Telegram.

-Different workflow paths can be triggered depending on the requested content type or format.
+Different workflow paths can be triggered depending on the type of content requested.